Table of Contents

-There are 3 basic types of epithelial cells.
-Each type is further categorized into simple type, if it is a single layer of cells, or stratified if arranged in multiple layers.
+There are three basic types of epithelial cells.
+Each of these types is further categorized into simple (if it is a single layer of cells) or stratified (if the cells are arranged in multiple layers).

 The cuboidal epithelium is made up of cuboid-shaped cells with a central nucleus.
-They are present in the areas of the body where the secretory function is required such as the pancreatic ducts.
+They are present in the areas of the body where secretory function is required, such as the pancreatic ducts.
 The columnar epithelium consists of elongated cells.
-These cells may have cilia present on their surface and form pseudo-stratified ciliated columnar epithelium.
-The cilia entrap particles and move them towards the external orifice, e.g., ciliated columnar epithelium in the airways.
+These cells may have cilia present on their surface and form pseudostratified ciliated columnar epithelium.
+The cilia entrap particles and move them toward the external orifice, e.g., ciliated columnar epithelium in the airways.

 Surfaces of Epithelial Cells

-- The apical surface, which faces the lumen.
-It is also known as the luminal border.
+- The apical surface, which faces the lumen; also known as the ‘luminal border’

-- The two lateral surfaces, through which 1 epithelial cell communicates with the epithelial cells on each side.
+- The two lateral surfaces, through which one epithelial cell communicates with the epithelial cells on each side

 Modification of Epithelial Cells